ledsun/javascripting/problems/for-loop/solution.md

 In the next challenge we'll start working with **arrays**.

-Run `javascripting` in the console to choose the next challenge.
+Run `javascripting-jp` in the console to choose the next challenge.

 ---